backstage/backstage/plugins/catalog-backend-module-incremental-ingestion/README.md

 ++  ),
 ++);

-// We have created this in section **Adding an Incremental Entity Provider to the catalog (New Backend)** ++ backend.add(catalogModuleCustomIncrementalIngestionProvider);
+// We have created this in section **Adding an Incremental Entity Provider to the catalog** ++ backend.add(catalogModuleCustomIncrementalIngestionProvider);

 backend.start();